Catalan Romanesque Churches of the Vall de Boí: History of the frescoes of the Vall de Boí

+The twelfth century was the golden age for fresco painting throughout Catalonia; the rise of military orders and victories against the Moors led to increased wealth.

+The churches in the Vall de Boí were built in two stages: those of Boí around 1100 and in style are connected to Aquitaine.
+The second stage, the churches of Taüll, date from 1123 that reflect a Lombard style mixed with the sculpture from Toulouse.
+The apse of Sant Climent de Taüll is considered a masterpiece of European Romanesque painting.

-During the early 20th century there was a major effort to study and catalog the Romanesque wall paintings in the churches of the Vall de Boí area.
-This activity was driven by both the academic interests of scholars, and by art dealers (whose motives were financial gain).
+During the early 20th century there was a major effort to study and catalog and eventually to purchase, remove and transfer the Romanesque wall paintings in the churches of the Vall de Boí area.
+This activity was driven by both the academic interests of scholars, and by art dealers.

 In 1904 and 1906, the Hiking Club of Catalonia organised the first trips to inter-alia the Vall de Boí, with the aim of collecting plans, photographs and taking notes.
 Subsequently, in June 1907 an expedition by the Institute for Catalan Studies undertook to study, document and photograph culturally important buildings and art works the Vall d'Aran and Alta Ribagorça which included the Vall de Boí.
 As a result, between 1905 and 1909 the Board of the Museums of Barcelona printed faithful reproductions of these Pyrenean frescoes, and the publication of these works unleashed a desire for their acquisition by museums and private collectors.

 By 1919, many intermediaries were involved in buying and selling these works, which went mostly to museums and private collections within the United States.
 In one documented case, Italian and Polish craftsmen were paid by unscrupulous Barcelona industrialist and art collector Lluis Planidura to remove frescoes in isolated churches and sold the apse of the church of Santa Maria de Mur to the Boston Museum of Fine Arts in 1921 (entirely legally) before an outcry by Spanish artists and curators had him stopped.

 The Taüll region became an exception to this trend, since the local population refused to allow the frescoes and other art works to leave their churches.
 This action was escalated to the level of the Commonwealth of Catalonia and to the bishop of La Seu d'Urgell.
 Finally, it was agreed that the frescoes would be best kept in the National Museum of Catalan Art (MNAC), secure from possible theft or unscrupulous transactions.
 A team of Italian restorers carried out the task of removing the paintings from the walls and, in some cases, replacing the works with in situ reproductions.

 The Taüll Romanesque paintings preserved in MNAC have since become world-famous.
 Interest by art academics and professionals has led to a systematic study of all other remaining Romanesque murals of the Vall de Boí area, and most of these are now in safe protection at MNAC in Barcelona and at the Museum of Vic.